Breastfeeding while sick

 Even if you have a gastric infection, breastfeeding is still an important thing to do for you and your baby.

-A family I knew became infected with salmonella.
-Every member of that family caught this infection, and the mother rang me up one day.
+A real life example is a family that became infected with salmonella.
+Every member of that family caught this infection, and the mother was very distressed wondering if she should carry on breastfeeding.
+The answer was a clear ‘yes’.

 Her baby did have a small episode of diarrhea, but was well, while all of the other family members were not so well.
 It was important for that family that she carried on breastfeeding, and that would be the case for most episodes of food poisoning.